TheRenegadeCoder/sample-programs-website/sources/languages/dart/description.md

   be productive with Dart in just a few days.
 - Reactive
-  - Dart is well-suited to reactive programming, with support for managing short-lived objects—such as UI widgets—through Dart’s fast object allocation and generational garbage collector.
+  - Dart is well-suited to reactive programming, with support for managing short-lived objectsâ€”such as UI widgetsâ€”through Dartâ€™s fast object allocation and generational garbage collector.
 Dart supports asynchronous programming through language features and APIs that use [Future][3] and [Stream][4] objects.

 Since its inception, Dart has gone through different phases as Google tried to sell its potential to developers.
-Google has rebuilt it’s advertising service AdSense with Dart.
-That demonstrate’s Google’s commitment to Dart by depending on the language for it’s main method of generating revenue.
+Google has rebuilt itâ€™s advertising service AdSense with Dart.
+That demonstrateâ€™s Googleâ€™s commitment to Dart by depending on the language for itâ€™s main method of generating revenue.

 The language also has many great features like garbage collection and a strong typing system ([as of Dart 2.0][5]).
 All of it sits on top of a VM like Java, which